Geshna111/Customer-Segmentation-Targeted-Marketing-Strategy/README.md

 → Goal: Reduce churn and recover customers

 ## Business Impact
-Segment-based marketing enables businesses to allocate resources efficiently and maximize ROI by targeting customers based on their behavior and value.
+Segment-based marketing allows businesses to allocate resources more efficiently, prioritize high-value customers, and design targeted interventions that directly impact revenue and retention.

 By focusing on high-value and at-risk segments, companies can:
 - Increase retention rates